X

 Early Dispute Disrupts Unity in the Sheepfold

 Some of the first Jewish Believers felt that the Gentile Believers should submit to the full ritual conversion process and become fully Jewish.
-Of course, this would mean that they would have to take a vow to keep not only Torah’s commandments, but also the traditional law, which is much more extensive than the 613 commandments found in Torah.
+Of course, this would mean that they would have to take a vow to keep not only Torah’s commandments, but also the traditional law, which is much more extensive than the 613 commandments found in the Torah.

 That group believed that people could not be saved without undergoing circumcision.